 Humacyte to Present First Quarter Financial Results and Provide Corporate Update on May 12, 2023

-/EIN News/ -- DURHAM, N.C., May 05, 2023 (GLOBE NEWSWIRE) -- Humacyte, Inc. (Nasdaq: HUMA), a clinical-stage biotechnology platform company developing universally implantable bioengineered human tissue at commercial scale, will release its financial results for the first quarter ended March 31, 2023, on Friday, May 12, 2023.
+DURHAM, N.C., May 05, 2023 (GLOBE NEWSWIRE) -- Humacyte, Inc. HUMA, a clinical-stage biotechnology platform company developing universally implantable bioengineered human tissue at commercial scale, will release its financial results for the first quarter ended March 31, 2023, on Friday, May 12, 2023.
 Management will host a webcast and conference call at 8:00 a.m.
 ET to provide a corporate and financial update.

 |Title: